For certified MGVs only (unless otherwise noted)

 Volunteer Vibe Newsletter

 This monthly publication is sent to all student and certified MGVs (the link to the Google doc is emailed).
 It provides direct communication from the MG Program State Office, including program updates and in-person and online continuing education opportunities.
 Level 3 Training is advertised exclusively in the Vibe.

 Only Certified MGVs are eligible for an official Wisconsin MGV name badge.
-Once all the requirements for certification have been completed, a name badge will be ordered (for those taking training after 2014).
+Once all the requirements for certification have been completed, a name badge will be ordered by request of the local county coordinator.
 Replacement badges can be ordered through the local county office for $15 per badge.

 The name badge should be worn whenever the individual is representing Extension as a volunteer when working on approved projects.
 Name badges should NOT be worn during other non-MG activities, such as (but not limited to) political campaigning, drinking at the bar, or when getting paid for work.

 Level 1 Training Certificates